-The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super-block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).-- Specific parcels acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street.
+The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super-block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).-- Specific parcels acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Street.
 All of the structures situated on these parcels were destroyed or severely damaged on September 11, 2001.
 The acquisition of the Church Site and the Milstein Site, are the subject of another partial action plan.

-During the 3rd quarter of 2013, the discovery phase of litigation between LMDC and its former contractor for 130 Liberty Street Deconstruction continued.
-The Port Authority of New York and New Jersey continues to use the northern portion of the site to work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
+During the 4th quarter of 2013, the discovery phase of litigation, including expert depositions, between LMDC and its former contractor for 130 Liberty Street Deconstruction concluded.
+Summary Judgment motions are due in March 2014 with the trial to follow at a future undetermined date.

+"The Port Authority of New York and New Jersey continues to use the northern portion of the site to conclude their work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.

+This Report Period Cumulative Actual Total / Expected

+Total Total

 of Public Facilities 0 1/1